 Below we take a closer look at the difference (or lack thereof) between an MA and MS in Counseling and answer other common questions that students tend to have about the program.

-A Master of Science (MS) and a Master of Arts (MA) are both postgraduate degree programs that prepare you to be a clinician in fields such as mental health counseling, marriage and family counseling, and substance abuse counseling.
+Both an MA and MS in Counseling will prepare you to be a clinician in fields such as mental health counseling, marriage and family counseling, and substance abuse counseling.

 "The reality is that there really isn’t much of a difference between the two degrees at all," says Dr. Karen Miranda, Director of Graduate Counseling Programs at Regis College.
 “Many students see the word ‘arts’ and make an assumption that you're drawing from liberal arts, and see the word ‘science’ and make an assumption that you're drawing more from the sciences.
 While that’s more true at the undergraduate level, it’s not really the case at the graduate level, at least for counseling programs.”